PadTo/League-of-Legends-data-pipeline/README.md

 NOTE:

-- The collection process takes a long time due to rate limiting (rate limits can be adjusted based on your needs and account constraints related to rates)
+- The collection process takes a long time (Hours) due to rate limiting (rate limits can be adjusted based on your needs and account constraints related to rates)
 - The data WILL NOT be uploaded due to the database having millions of entries